Hyndavi483/Terraform/README.md

 We can store the state file in S3 bucket.
 Instead of your state file getting created in local it is getting created and updated in S3.

 # Managing environment with work spaces:

-Terraform cloud → we can host the backend in terraform cloud.
+When we want to create the same infrastructure(Ec2 + S3) in Dev, QA, UAT, Prod.
+With our normal Terraform script there is only one state file so we won't be able to add a new environment.
+To Overcome this issue Workspace came into picture.
+So we will have different State files for different environments.Terraform cloud → we can host the backend in terraform cloud.

+By Creation of workspaces we are able to generate multiple state files for each environment.
+And we can perform the actions on each workspace for creation, updation, deletion.

+Creating the workspace ---> terraform workspace new dev Going to particular workspace ---> terraform workspace select dev

 In Terraform in bound configuration represented using Ingress Out-bound Configuration → Egress